minhtri593/E-commerce/README.md

 Feel free to prioritize and modify this todo list based on the specific requirements and priorities of your e-commerce website.

-## Admin Panel Template

-We utilized the admin panel template from the above repository to build the administrative interface of our e-commerce website.
-The provided template offered a user-friendly and intuitive design, along with necessary features and functionalities to manage products, orders, and customer information effectively.

-We express our gratitude to the contributors of these repositories for their hard work, dedication, and open-source spirit, which greatly contributed to the development of our e-commerce website.

-Please note that while we utilized these repositories as a starting point, we have made customizations, enhancements, and added our own code to tailor the website to our specific requirements and design.

 # E-commerce Website - Installation Guide

 This installation guide will help you set up and run the e-commerce website on your local development environment.
 The guide assumes you have basic knowledge of web development and have the necessary software installed.